PtrAmbs/PtrAmbs/README.md

 - 👋 Hi, I’m @PtrAmbs
 - 👀 I’m interested in basic web development.
 - 🌱 I’m currently (re-)learning my lost HTML, PHP, JS & SQL skills.
+Learning R and LaTex for my studies.
 - 💞️ I’m looking to collaborate on -/-
 - 📫 How to reach me: write me at me(//at//)peterambos.de